instar-robotics/alexandria/README.md

 ## I Description ##

 * Alexandria is a part of the Kheops/Papyrus software.
-  1. Alexandria contains a collection of Functions for the [Neural Networks Simulator Kheops](https://github.com/instar-robotics/kheops)
+  1. Alexandria contains a collection of Functions for the neural networks simulator [Kheops](https://github.com/instar-robotics/kheops)
-  2. Alexandria contains XML description files for the [Papyrus GUI](https://github.com/instar-robotics/papyrus)
+  2. Alexandria contains XML description files for the [Papyrus](https://github.com/instar-robotics/papyrus) GUI

 ## II Installation ##